Young Miracleman: Original

 travel back in time to free a sheriff from the Buller Gang and serve in the Pacific theater of World War II;

 return a vast collection of ships accrued by modern-day pirates;

 dream he was a Chinese boy enslaved by Mongols;

 locate survivors of a plane crash in the Brazilian jungle;

 prevent disaster from ruining a sacred city in Tibet;

 bail out a girl who thought she could be an astronaut;

-turn back in invasion by subterraneans;
+turn back an invasion by subterraneans;

 recover genetically modified hybrid creatures intended as a response to public outcry over the use of animals in the Sputnik programme;

 extract United States Secret Service agent Daniela Lanhart from Boromonia;

 clear up a misunderstanding that nearly led to an attack on Earth by the people of Udos;

 halt attempts by a faction of Bruto inhabitants to invade Earth;

 battle the murderous Nuclear Gnomes created by scientist Silas A. Woodkarver;

-uncover a plot by Nazi holdout Karl Heilig to salvage a German atom bomb from the wreck of the battleship Blitzkreig;
+uncover a plot by Nazi holdout Karl Heilig to salvage a German atom bomb from the wreck of the battleship Blitzkrieg;

 and defeat the huge Mongolian bandit Manola Khan.

 At times he would work with both Marvelman and new ally Kid Marvelman to stop evils such as Garrer and his army of time-travelling renegades.; a combined alliance of Marvelman's arch-enemy Doctor Gargunza and his nephew, Young Marvelman rogue Young Gargunza; the King of Vegetableland; invaders from the planet Vardica; would-be dictator Professor Batts and his speech-scramber; a crime boss intent on sinking Pacific City below the ocean; the cruel, slave-driving King Snop of Atlantis (which the story revealed would eventually become Australia); an attempt by Gargunza to declare himself King of the Universe; cruel 14th century knight Simon de Carton (clearing the name of Amadis of Gaul in the process); a monster accidentally collected from the planet Droon; and Professor Wosmine's shrinking ray.